 The Centre of Excellence for Low Carbon and Fuel Cell Technologies (Cenex) today revealed the drinks giant has invested in 14 gas-powered Iveco Stralis vehicles and a biogas refuelling station, which is expected to be commissioned at its Enfield depot in June this year.

 Cenex predicted Coca-Cola’s decision to install a permanent refuelling station at the Enfield depot could cut greenhouse gas emissions by 60.7 per cent.

-The company also revealed that Coca-Cola trialled an forklift truck converted to operate on biomethane at the Enfield site, which achieved a 71 per cent well-to-wheel CO2 saving.
+The company also revealed that Coca-Cola trialled a forklift truck converted to operate on biomethane at the Enfield site, which achieved a 71 per cent well-to-wheel CO2 saving.

-The Stralis bio-gas trucks also produced 85.6 per cent less nitrogen oxides and 97.1 per cent less PM emissions compared to the diesel-fuelled truck, according to the study, and reduced noise levels by up to 10.5 decibels, making it more suitable for late night and early morning deliveries.
+The Stralis bio-gas trucks also produced 85.6 per cent fewer nitrogen oxides and 97.1 per cent fewer PM emissions compared to the diesel-fuelled truck, according to the study, and reduced noise levels by up to 10.5 decibels, making it more suitable for late night and early morning deliveries.

 Cenex predicted the introduction of stricter pollution standards on vehicles and the falling cost of biogas would mean total costs for both vehicles would be similar in the near future.